Rounding it up

-Then why use KOHO instead of a regular bank?
+Then why use KOHO instead of a bank?

 Commercial banks in Canada are very well safeguarded against any sort of financial sector collapse, and that’s a huge plus for everyone.
 But that’s just the baseline.

-Within three weeks of opening a KOHO prepaid Visa account, the average user spends a full 15% less than they used to, and saves $500.
-Banking our way is smarter, and helps you align your spending with your values.
+Within three weeks of opening a KOHO reloadable prepaid Mastercard account, the average user spends a full 15% less than they used to, and saves $500.
+Managing your money our way is smarter, and helps you align your spending with your values.
 Plus, we make it easy peasy (and pretty painless) to save.
 And, of course, we don’t hit you with fees for doing it!

-KOHO was created to empower Canadians to find balance, not just in their bank accounts but in their lives.
+KOHO was created to empower Canadians to find balance, not just in their wallets but in their lives.
 Our mission is to help you take control over your financial life—without charging excessive or hidden fees or selling you credit products.
-Simple, day to day banking that is actually simple.
+Simple, day to day money management that is actually simple.

 KOHO is transparent about fees

 Commercial banks expect you to pay a lot of fees.
 There’s usually a basic fee for even having an account, then there are fees associated with e-Transfers, fees for dipping below a certain balance, fees for overdraft protection, and so on.
 There are also often punishment fees for transactions where you have the dreaded NSF (non-sufficient funds)—the average NSF fee is $45.
 It’s not cheap!